Skip to content

 Track B: Environment Orchestrator (sister project)

-orgctl reads the same module manifest and handles what OrgLoop doesn’t: service installation, credential brokering, cross-system configuration.
+orgctl reads the project config and connector setup metadata to handle what OrgLoop doesn’t: service installation, credential brokering, cross-system configuration.

 Terminal window